Art Gallery Lighting Guide

 Colour Rendering Index

 Dimming is an important feature when it comes to art gallery lighting.
-There are many different dimming options available.
-Choosing the correct method will depend on the characteristics, the lighting configuration used and the intended use of the space.
+There are various dimming options available, which can be operated in different ways.
+Choosing the correct method will depend on the layout of displays, the lighting configuration used and the intended use of the space.

-Because exhibitions change from time to time, art gallery lighting need to be adaptable.
+Because exhibitions change from time to time, art gallery lighting needs to be adaptable.
 Each work of art is individual and unique, and will therefore require different lighting levels to achieve its optimal appearance.
+You may also want to control the general illumination of the space to create the right ambience, whether during daylight or a late evening opening or party.

-Here are some of the most common methods used for dimming:
+Here are some of the most common dimming solutions:

 DALI & C-Bus Dimming System